marimo-team/marimo/docs/api/control_flow.md

 ::: marimo.stop

-Use `mo.ui.refresh` to trigger other cells to run periodically, on a configurable interval (or on click).
+Use [`mo.ui.refresh`][marimo.ui.refresh] to trigger other cells to run periodically, on a configurable interval (or on click).

-::: marimo.ui.refresh